hoffmangroup/segway/doc/segway.rst

 is available through the :option:`--validation-fraction`\=\*frac* or :option:`--validation-coords` options.
 Specifying a fraction *frac* to :option:`--validation-fraction` will cause Segway to choose a fraction *frac* or more of genomic positions as a held-out validation set.
-On the other hand, :option:`--validation-coords`\=\*file* allows one to specify genomic coordinates in a BED-format file, to be used as a validation set.
+:option:`--validation-coords`\=\*file* allows one to specify genomic coordinates in a BED-format file, to be used as a validation set.
 When using either of these options, Segway will evaluate the model after each